bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/PropertySets/Pset_GeophysicalSurveyBorehole/Documentation.md

-Properties for geophysical surveys in boreholes
+Properties for setup of geophysical surveys incorporating boreholes.